Super

 Tour the Dixon National Tallgrass Prairie Seed Bank

-10 – 11 a.m. | Daniel F. and Ada L. Rice Plant Conservation Science Center
+Presented by Sarah Hollis 10 – 11 a.m. | Daniel F. and Ada L. Rice Plant Conservation Science Center

 Seeds of Yesteryear: Selections from the Rare Book Collection

-11 a.m. – noon | Lenhardt Library
+11 a.m. – noon | Lenhardt Library, Regenstein Center

-Presented by: Dona Herendeen, Lenhardt Library manager of public services.
+Presented by: Donna Herendeen, Lenhardt Library manager of public services.
 Go back in time through this viewing of seed catalog selections from the Lenhardt Library’s Rare Book Collection.
 See a variety of colorful seed catalogs from the late 1800s – early 1900s.